red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-actions.rst

     # Case 2) Wait for the Finished event of any UtteranceBotAction
     match UtteranceBotAction.Finished()

-In the first case the match is on the specific action reference (same action_uid parameter) and will not match to any other `Finished` event of another `UtteranceBotAction`.
+In the first case, the match is on the specific action reference (same action_uid parameter) and will not match to any other `Finished` event of another `UtteranceBotAction`.
 The second case is more general and will match to any `Finished` event from any `UtteranceBotAction`.

 ..
 Furthermore, actions that were started are implicitly updated by relevant events, even if there is no related matching statement: